madcerto/intelquackcore.github.io/portfolio.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/1014653908?title=0&amp;byline=0&amp;portrait=0&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Samuel Gregg Demo Reel 2024"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 ---
-**Sam Gregg** is a Director of Photography and 1st AC local to greater Philadelphia.
-In addition to experience with modern cinema camera systems from RED, ARRI, Sony, and Canon, I also have experience with film cameras, 1980s camcorders and vintage and modern broadcast equipment.
-[List of modern and vintage gear I own is attached.](https://docs.google.com/document/d/1uJ9pmbqwla07XqOVKpPNCc3UcMvHipev543l-ObF4Yg/edit?usp=sharing) If you have any questions about my work, equipment, or would like to work together, please reach out to me via email: **sam@quackcore.com**.
+**Sam Gregg** is a Director of Photography and 1st AC local to Philadelphia.
+In addition to experience with modern cinema camera systems from RED, ARRI, Sony, Panasonic, and Canon, I also have experience with film still and 8mm cameras, 1980s camcorders and vintage and modern broadcast equipment.

+I have worked both on narrative sets as well as in the role of a video journalist at The Philadelphia Inquirer and The Triangle.
+[List of modern and vintage gear I own is attached.](https://docs.google.com/document/d/1uJ9pmbqwla07XqOVKpPNCc3UcMvHipev543l-ObF4Yg/edit?usp=sharing) I have experience as a rental technician for production companies and rental houses.
+If you have any questions about my work, equipment, or would like to work together, please reach out to me via email: **sam@quackcore.com**.

 # Crew Work: